aliencaocao/TIL-2023/README.md

 Training log for the 2nd part (20 epoch @ lr=1e-6) can be found [here](ASR/wav2vec2-conformer/trainer_state.json).

-Although we managed to obtain and preprocess the [IMDA National Speech Corpus](https://www.imda.gov.sg/how-we-can-help/national-speech-corpus), our model failed to converage on these data, possibly due too low label quality, so we did not use them.
+Although we managed to obtain and preprocess the [IMDA National Speech Corpus](https://www.imda.gov.sg/how-we-can-help/national-speech-corpus), our model failed to converage on these data, possibly due to low label quality, so we did not use them.

 ### Inference
 In addition to normal inference, we use [language-tool-python](https://pypi.org/project/language-tool-python/) to correct spelling and grammar errors automatically, although it's not perfect, it improved WER slightly.
 This is needed as our model uses character-based tokenization (E.g. letter based) instead of word-based like Whisper.